Ljupko-Kolak/r65-plugnplay-hr/README.md

 ## Compatibility
 - **Keyboard**: Royal Kludge R65, wired ANSI version only.
 - **Warning**: Do NOT flash on wireless or ISO variants, as it may brick the keyboard.
 - Check your keyboard’s PID (e.g., e453 or e481).
-Older PIDs (e.g., 0172) may not support QMK/VIA.
+Older PIDs may not support QMK/VIA.
 Check the [variants repository by @roperscrossroads](https://github.com/roperscrossroads/r65-variants) for more information.

 ## Installation
 1. **Set Up QMK**: